dewdad/ui5/README.md

 ===================

+This application is meant to be a starting place for UI5 development.
+It is a collection of practical web development solutions to common problems/requirements encounted by SAPUI5/OpenUI5 developers.

 Hello, I'm your first Markdown document in **StackEdit**[^stackedit].
 Don't delete me, I can be helpful.
 I can be recovered anyway in the **Utils** tab of the <i class="icon-cog"></i> **Settings** dialog.

 ----------